kirillzyusko/react-native-keyboard-controller/README.md

 - interactive keyboard dismissing 👆📱
 - prebuilt components (`KeyboardStickyView`, `KeyboardAwareScrollView`, re-worked `KeyboardAvoidingView`) 📚
 - `KeyboardToolbar` with easy behavior customization of _**previous**_, _**next**_ and _**done**_ buttons in the keyboard toolbar 📐
+- show anything over the keyboard (without dismissing it) using `OverKeyboardView` 🌐
 - easy focused input information retrieval 📝 🔮
 - works with any navigation library 🧭
 - and more is coming...
 Stay tuned! 😊